 An obvious way to gain recognition as an expert in a certain field is to display relevant certifications, qualifications, and verification badges.

-This is highly relevant to ecommerce businesses looking to establish and grow their social proof, and an easy one to achieve.
+This is highly relevant to eCommerce businesses looking to establish and grow their social proof, and an easy one to achieve.

-Depending on your sector, there may be professional membership organizations which you could join to show that you are serious and an expert in your field.
+Depending on your sector, there may be professional membership organizations that you could join to show that you are serious and an expert in your field.
 You could show that you have won some awards, been featured in a local paper, or that you are trusted by important members of the community.

-And if you’ve got an academic qualification related to your ecommerce business, make sure you proudly show off all your relevant qualifications on your seller profile.
+And if you’ve got an academic qualification related to your eCommerce business, make sure you proudly show off all your relevant qualifications on your seller profile.
 A team page with credentials will also help — especially if you are operating in a more technical niche.

-Let’s say you’re a qualified sports physiotherapist and sell physio training equipment, but instead of managing your own website you sell via the Amazon marketplace.
+Let’s say you’re a qualified sports physiotherapist and sell physio training equipment, but instead of managing your own website, you sell via the Amazon Marketplace.
 You’ll be selling your products alongside your competitors, so it’s important that you make your Amazon vendor profile stand out by displaying your qualifications prominently.

 Threading in expertise in your listing and product content is also a good idea — this is not just about setting up badges and forgetting about it, but about really displaying expert knowledge throughout the customer journey.